 This enables the Company to flexibly establish attractive conditions of issuance within the term of authorisation, and to select what it regards as the optimal time for doing such.
-This, in turn, permits it to optimize the conditions of conversion and financing in ways best serving the interests of all shareholders.
-This preview can also take into account the development expected of stock quotes, and can satisfy the conditions and customs prevailing on international financial markets as of the time of issuance.
+In turn, this permits it to optimise the conditions of conversion and financing in ways which best serve the interests of all shareholders.
+This preview can also take into account the expected development of share prices and can satisfy the conditions and customs prevailing on international financial markets as of the time of issuance.

-The issuance price of such other financial instruments, as defined by Section 174 AktG, as convertible bonds and participation rights that are not equipped with a right of conversion to shares is determined through the use of recognized financial and mathematical methods.
-These, in turn, form the basis for the procedure of price identification.
+The issuance price of such other financial instruments, as stipulated by Section 174 AktG, as convertible bonds and participation rights that are not equipped with a right of conversion to shares is determined through the use of recognized financial and mathematical methods.
+In turn, these comprise the basis for the procedure of price identification.

-C Possible institutional investors
+C Potential institutional investors